Android - App Libraries - Monitor (Pro)

 Monitor Status

 The monitor reads the libraries of the app in its Start callback.
-After finding the app's libraries the observers will be notified with the 'AndroidLibraryStatus'.
+After finding the app's libraries, the observers are notified with the 'AndroidLibraryStatus'.
 The status contains the following properties:

-- FailedToRetrieveData: Represents if the libraries could not be retrieved or an exception occurred.
-And no valid value is returned.
+- FailedToRetrieveData: Represents whether the libraries could not be retrieved or an exception occurred, in which case no valid value is returned.

 - Libraries: The list of libraries used by the app on the device.